-4. Balance Due Commonwealth (District Court) For The Period January 1, 2014 To December 31, 2017
+4. Balance Due Commonwealth (District Court) For The Period January 1, 2015 To December 31, 2017

 This balance reflects the summary of monthly transmittal reports as settled by the Department of Revenue.
+This balance also reflects a summary of any receipts disbursed directly to other state agencies.